 Joanne’s Taxi and Tours

-We were so excited to explore this off-the-beaten-path territory.
-We got to fly to lodge on a secluded lake, stand next to amazing waterfalls, drive to the Western Canadian Arctic, and fly over one of the most beautiful national parks in the world.
-There’s just so much wild to see in the NWT and we can’t wait to return one day and see more beautiful nature while learning more about the first nations culture.
+We were so excited to explore this off-the-beaten-path territory and it did not disappoint!
+We got to fly to a beautiful lodge on a secluded lake, stand next to amazing waterfalls, drive to the Western Canadian Arctic, and fly over one of the most beautiful national parks in the world.
+There’s just so much WILDerness to see in the NWT and we can’t wait to return one day and explore further.